theDanielIbeh/android-developer-test-cube-academy/README.md

   - I used the api to send the user's input and create a new nomination.
 - On the third screen:
   - I added action logic to the two action buttons at the bottom of the screen.
 One should start another "Create nomination" form and the second should exit to the first screen.
-- The basic DI modules and the retrofit instance and endpoints were already been defined, but were not being used.
+- The basic DI modules and the retrofit instance and endpoints were already defined, but were not being used.
   - I updated the [Repository] class to work with the API.